MindokRuvaak/OOPProject-team16/README.md

 We are making uno :)
 ## Peer review
 The main branch *should* always be in a runnable state with the latest finnished and implemented features.
 We have a user guide document with description and an overview of how to play and run the code.
+For more information on the project as a whole please see the RAD.

 ### known issues
 If you use AppWindow.java to start the game, there will be exceptions printed in the terminal, but the game works.
 We are working on fixing this.